algorithmiaio/langpacks/langpack_guide.md

 **Testing:**

 TODO: explain creating a docker single-language image that can bind mount the algorithm directory and run `bin/build`

+## `bin/test`

+**Requirements:**

+1. Must launch a test runner for the language.
+It should default to the most-commonly preferred test framework for the lanaguage.
+2. Must output test results to STDOUT/STDERR
+3. Exit with 0 if successful, otherwise nonzero

+**Testing:**

+The default templated algorithm should include a single test that passes by default.

 ## `bin/pipe`